Teaching Gratitude to Kids with Music: ‘Thanks a Lot’ by Raffi Activities

 Gratitude is like a superpower we can all tap into, whether for ourselves or as a lesson for the little ones in our lives.
 There is an abundance of research out there singing praises about the benefits of gratitude and how it can help us appreciate the good around us, even the little things.
 It's a skill that gets better with practice, just like learning other skills.
 But the best part?
 The rewards are absolutely worth it.
 Gratitude supports kids through difficult times knowing they have caring people and little joys in their lives to lean on.
 Plus, it's a booster for our emotional well-being, self-esteem, and even our physical health.
 Gratitude is like the glue that bonds us with others, and that connection is a key ingredient for wellbeing.

-"Thanks A Lot" by Raffi is definitely a favourite when it comes to gratitude songs for kids.
-It's a lovely, soothing, and simple song, making it easy to sing along to and even adapt.
+"Thanks A Lot" by Raffi is definitely a favorite when it comes to gratitude songs for kids.
+It's a lovely, soothing song, and easy to sing along to and even adapt.
 Children can personalize the song by adding the specific things they are grateful for in their own lives.
 Together, you can create a new version of the song by filling in the last word of each phrase.

 Thanks a lot, thanks for the _________